 South Carolina’s NewSpring Church is healthier and stronger than ever, thanks to a team approach to ministry and God’s grace.
 That assessment comes from Clayton King, one of three teaching pastors at the 14-site megachurch.

-NewSpring faced major upheaval two years ago when founder and senior pastor Perry Noble was fired for alcohol use and other behaviors.
+The NewSpring Church faced major upheaval two years ago when founder and senior pastor Perry Noble was fired for alcohol use and other behaviors.
 At the time, NewSpring also was $47 million in debt, King revealed.

 After Noble’s departure, King served as interim pastor for one year while church leaders prayed for direction.
 He didn’t want to become the next senior pastor, he says, and neither did some other key leaders.
 Based on guidance from the Holy Spirit, they decided to embrace a “true team approach,” which King notes may become a model for the future of the church in America.